Bambu Lab vs Creality K1

 The P1P/P1S are the budget option with high speed in mind, where the P1S has an enclosure and filtration, much like the X1.
 All of Bambu Labs printers support the AMS - Automatic Material System, which can swap between 4 materials in a print.

-You can add 4 AMS together and have 16 materials in one printer.
+You can add 4 AMS together and have 16 materials in one printer (X and P-series only).
 The AMS is such an effective system and a pretty simple way of changing material compared to the competition.

 Creality K1 and K1 Max - Speed on a budget